kfchou/kfchou.github.io/_posts/2026-01-07-agentic-coding.md

 4. **Make your workflow repeatable**: Codify new patterns and standards as skills
 5. **Follow single responsibility**: Each agent/skill should have one clear purpose
 6. **Expect Skills to dominate**: Most workflows require continuous context—subagents are specialists, not generalists
+7. **Sometimes, use neither Skills nor Subagents**: In certain projects, having access to the right documentation is what matters most.
+Rather than making this a skill, use an index in your `CLAUDE.md` file to tell Claude where to find the appropriate documenation or reference.
+To save on tokens, you can compress the index ([source](https://vercel.com/blog/agents-md-outperforms-skills-in-our-agent-evals)).

 The shift from prompt engineering to context engineering means thinking strategically about what information your agents need, when they need it, and whether that knowledge should persist or start fresh.
 Master this, and you'll build more reliable, maintainable agentic workflows.